vishalwani/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 1. Send the new public certificate to Adobe.
 Adobe representatives will deploy the public certificate on its production servers.

 1. Complete step 4 after Adobe Client Care has notified you that the implementation is ready.

+### How long until my new SSL certificate expires?

+Certificates issued before September 1, 2020 will be 2-year certificates.
+Certificates issued September 1, 2020 and after will be 1-year certificates.
+You can read more about the move to 1-year certificates [here](https://www.digicert.com/position-on-1-year-certificates).

+### What hostnames should I choose?
+How many hostnames per domain should I choose?

+[!DNL Target] CNAME implementations only require one hostname per domain on the SSL certificate and in the customer's DNS, so that's what we recommend.
+Some customers may require additional hostnames per domain for their own purposes (testing in staging, for example), which is supported.

+Most customers choose a hostname like `target.example.com`, so that's what we recommend, but the choice is ultimately yours.
+Please be sure not to request a hostname of an existing DNS record as that would cause a conflict and delay time to resolution of your [!DNL Target] CNAME request.

 ### I already have a CNAME implementation for [!DNL Adobe Analytics], can we use the same certificate or hostname?